 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ 2019 Occupational Employment Statistics, the average national annual salary for fire inspectors and investigators is $64,730.
+According to the U.S. Bureau of Labor Statistics’ 2020 Occupational Employment Statistics, the median annual salary for fire inspectors and investigators is $62,120.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
-National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.
+National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.